Year 4

 English

 Autumn Half Term 1: Our class text will be ‘Gregory Cool’.
-During our English sessions, the children will be planning and participating in discussions about what it would be like to arrive in a new environment.
-The children will be planning and writing their own stories with a set theme.
-We will be looking at the work of the poet Grace Nichols and writing and performing a poem, written in free verse.
+During our English sessions,we will be planning and participating in discussions about what it would be like to arrive in a new environment.
+We will be planning and writing our own stories with a set theme.
+We will be looking at the work of the poet Grace Nichols.

 Autumn Half Term 2: Our class text will be ‘The Lion, The Witch and the Wardrobe’ by C.S.
 Lewis.
 The children will be improving their letter writing skills and exploring how different characters behave and feel.